winnative/Do/README.md

-# melakify +Do
+# emtudio +Do
 A simple, AI based Reminder for You!

 # System Requirements
-OS: Windows 11 or above
+OS: Windows 7 or above